|

 Pen and Ink.

-We receive quite a few questions about using Dip Pens and Ink, especially where ink work and oils are used together, also where ink is used on the front and oil work
+We receive quite a few questions about using Dip Pens and Ink, especially where ink work and oils are used together,

 (sometimes called 'rouging') on the reverse of the work.